Gimme! Gimme! Gimme! (A Man After Midnight)

 "Gimme!
 Gimme!
 Gimme!
-(A Man After Midnight)" is a song by Swedish band ABBA.
-It was recorded in August 1979 in order to help promote their North American and European tour of that year, and was released on ABBA's Greatest Hits Vol. 2 album as the brand new track.
+(A Man After Midnight)" is a song by Swedish recording group ABBA.
+A disco song, it was first recorded in August 1979 to promote the group's North American and European concert legs of ABBA: The Tour.
+It was released on 12 October 1979 as the sole single taken from their second greatest hits album Greatest Hits Vol. 2.
+Agnetha Fältskog sang the lead vocals to the song.
+Although it was not recorded for it, "Gimme!
+Gimme!
+Gimme!
+(A Man After Midnight)" was included in reissues of the group's sixth studio album Voulez-Vous.

-Original ABBA version
+The track went on to become one of ABBA's signature hits, topping the charts in Belgium, Denmark, Finland, Ireland, and Japan's international chart, and reached the top ten in multiple countries across Europe and Australia as well.
+Its release in the United States and Canada was cancelled by Atlantic Records even though promotional copies were already pressed, presumably due to the unpopularity of disco as a whole in the US following Disco Demolition Night.

-History
+Background

 "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" was written and composed by Benny Andersson and Björn Ulvaeus, with the lead vocal sung by Agnetha Fältskog.
-Fältskog, as the narrator, weaves the image of a lonely woman who longs for a romantic relationship and views her loneliness as a forbidding darkness of night, even drawing parallels to how the happy endings of movie stars are so different from her own existence.
+Fältskog, as the narrator, weaves the image of a lonely woman who longs for a romantic relationship and views her loneliness as a forbidding darkness of night, even drawing parallels to how the happy endings of movie stars are so different from her existence.
 The melody line of the song was played on an ARP Odyssey synthesizer.

 Originally, ABBA had recorded another song, "Rubber Ball Man", which was planned as a single.
 It featured the typical "ABBA-arrangement" with both Fältskog and Anni-Frid Lyngstad on lead vocals and the use of classical strings.
 This song was also performed by the group during rehearsals for its 1979 tour as "Under My Sun".
 However, the group felt that "Gimme!
 Gimme!
 Gimme!", with its disco sound, would be a better choice, and thus, "Rubber Ball Man" remained nothing more than a demo.